DONATIONS AND SCHOLARSHIP SUPPORT

 Oregon: Oregon Criminal Defense Lawyers Association: Provides $500 tuition credit to two member participants.

-Rhode Island Criminal Defense Lawyers Association William Reilly Scholarship: Two Rhode Island lawyers are selected to attend the Trial Practice Institute with full expenses for tuition and housing.
+Rhode Island: The Rhode Island Criminal Defense Lawyers Association William Reilly Scholarship funds tuition, housing and travel expenses for two Rhode Island lawyers selected to attend the Trial Practice Institute.

 Washington: Washington Association of Criminal Defense Lawyers: Full tuition and housing expenses awarded to a WACDL member.

-Tom Eigel Memorial Scholarship Fund of Wisconsin: Awarded to a public defender from Wisconsin.
+Wisconsin: Tom Eigel Memorial Scholarship Fund of Wisconsin: Awarded to a public defender from Wisconsin.
 Covers full tuition and housing expenses.
 Funded by private donations.
 Tom Eigel was an attorney at the Wisconsin State Public Defender Milwaukee trial office who died in a tragic car accident in the early 1990's.
+CLICK HERE TO DONATE TO THE TOM EIGEL FUND.